Wondering if this is right for you? Let’s clear up a few things.

 If you can’t find what you’re looking for, I’m always happy to talk.

 I keep an eye on the forecast and use common sense!
-A bit of rain or cold is usually fine – it can even add something to the experience.
-But I won’t coach outdoors if there’s a weather warning, high winds, or heavy rain.
-In those cases, we’ll move the session online or reschedule – I’ll be in touch beforehand.
+Some rain or cold is usually fine – it can even add to the experience.
+But I won’t coach outdoors if there’s a weather warning, high winds, heavy rain – or both.
+In those cases, we’ll move the session online or reschedule.

-You don’t need to be a power walker!
-These are coaching conversations, so we go at your pace.
-We can take breaks, sit on a bench, or you can be in your garden on the phone to me – if you have enough privacy.
+Our coaching conversations go at your pace – with some stretch.
+We can take breaks, sit on a bench, or you can be in your garden on the phone to me – if you have privacy.
+If you can’t walk far, or are unable to walk we’ll assess the suitability of the location together.
 It’s your session: let’s make it work for you.

-Absolutely.
-You lead on this, as you would with choosing the location each session.
+Absolutely!
+You choose the location for each session, whether face to face, online or by phone.
 Some clients start outdoors and move online during poor weather or busy weeks – or vice versa.
 We’ll find a rhythm that works for your life and energy.

 I want coaching to be accessible and fair, so I offer a sliding scale for my one-to-one sessions plus part-payment options for block bookings.
 So if you’re finding things tight financially, there are a limited number of spaces at a lower-cost.
 Choose the rate that best reflects your current situation – no questions asked, this is based on mutual trust and respect for both of us.

 If you’re not sure, let’s talk.
-A short intro call can help you decide if coaching is the right kind of support for you and if we could work well together.
-No pressure..
+A short discovery call can help you decide if coaching is the right kind of support for you and, if we could work well together.
+No pressure.

 Let's identify your key challenges and how I could help resolve them.